-The new regime for many VAT-registered businesses starts on 1 April 2019.
+The new regime for many VAT-registered businesses started on 1 April 2019.

-Businesses that exceed the VAT-registration threshold (£85,000 in 2019/20) on or after that date will be required to keep digital records and file their returns using HMRC-approved software, which means filing using API technology.
+Businesses that exceed the VAT-registration threshold (£85,000 in 2020/21) are required to keep digital records and file their returns using HMRC-approved software, which means filing using API technology.

 Is my business affected by the rules?

-VAT-registered businesses are required to check their last 12 months taxable supplies on 1 April 2019.
+VAT-registered businesses are required to check their last 12 months taxable supplies.

-If the value exceeds £85,000 then the business is subject to the mandatory new rules from the start of the next accounting period, that is, 1 April, 1 May or 1 June for businesses making quarterly VAT returns.
+If the value exceeds £85,000 then the business is subject to MTD for VAT from the start of the next accounting period, that is, 1 April, 1 May or 1 June for businesses making quarterly VAT returns.

-If the value of taxable supplies does not exceed £85,000 then the business must continue to check this value at the end of each month in order to identify when they become subject to the new rules.
+If the value of taxable supplies does not exceed £85,000 then the business must continue to check this value at the end of each month in order to identify when they become subject to MTD for VAT.

 What are digital records?

-Businesses will need to use a computer or other electronic device to keep basic information about the supplies they make and receive.
+Businesses need to keep basic information about the supplies they make and receive digitally.
 This does not mean transferring all of the VAT requirements into digital form.